 The Accounting Systems and Analytics program (formerly Accounting Information Systems) is part of the Richard J. Wehle School of Business and is accredited by the prestigious Association to Advance Collegiate Schools of Business (AACSB).
 As a Jesuit institution, you will also take a strong core of courses that emphasizes writing skills, logic and breadth of knowledge about the human experience.
 The Jesuit tradition of developing both intellect and character translates into accounting professionals who concern themselves with not only the financial health of an organization but also its professional integrity and its contribution to society as a whole.

-The Accounting Information Systems (AIS) Program is designed for students to gain the knowledge and skills required to bridge the gap between accounting and technology.
+The Accounting Systems and Analytics (ASA) Program is designed for students to gain the knowledge and skills required to bridge the gap between accounting and technology.
 The ASA program emphasizes student's developing in demand skills in the areas of data analytics, business process knowledge and information technology risk assessment.
-ASA is a unique program, started in 2002, as one of only 30 schools offering similar programs in the U.S. AIS majors are often dual majors with accounting who join the AIS program after starting at Canisius while some students major only in AIS.
-The AIS major skills are in demand in themarket place.
-Some AIS graduates choose careers in technical positions such as an Information Systems Auditor for high paying jobs with public accounting firms and financial institutions.
+ASA is a unique program, started in 2002, as one of only 30 schools offering similar programs in the U.S. ASA majors are often dual majors with accounting who join the ASA program after starting at Canisius while some students major only in ASA.
+The ASA major skills are in demand in the market place.
+Some ASA graduates choose careers in technical positions such as an Information Systems Auditor for high paying jobs with public accounting firms and financial institutions.
 These positions typically pay higher starting salaries than the entry level accounting positions.
-Other graduates use their AIS knowledge to supplement their accounting skills to enhance their performance in their professional careers and improve the chances of landing their first professional position.
+Other graduates use their ASA knowledge to supplement their accounting skills to enhance their performance in their professional careers and improve the chances of landing their first professional position.

-From its inception, the AIS program has strived to reinforce concepts with state of the art technology that expands the career opportunities of our graduates.
-More recently, in the summer of 2013, Canisius College joined the SAP University Alliance which enables the college to use SAP software for instructional purposes.
+From its inception, the ASA program has strived to reinforce concepts with state of the art technology that expands the career opportunities of our graduates.
+More recently, in 2013, Canisius College joined the SAP University Alliance which enables the college to use SAP software for instructional purposes.
 SAP is the worldwide leader in enterprise resource planning (ERP) software solutions.
-Students benefit from hands on use of SAP software throughout the AIS program.
+Students benefit from hands on use of SAP software throughout the ASA program.
 The SAP initiative was made possible through partnerships with local businesses.
 Additionally, as a member of the SAP University Alliances program, Canisius College offers the SAP Student Recognition Award certificate to students who satisfactorily complete a minimum of three ASA courses that include at least one-third SAP hands-on content.

 |Required courses for all business majors||49-51|